Watching out for emotional predators. Are you being brainwashed into becoming a manipulation or emotional abuse victim?

 It’s good to find out these things – who they are in most areas of life, in most situations that come up, and especially who they are during the challenges so that you don’t see the relationship for only the positive aspects and base life decisions on that.

 Ask yourself why this is happening so fast.
 Say, “Let’s slow this down.
 Let’s feel our way through this.
 Let’s take it day by day.
-And if you keep showing up in a healthy, kind, and generous way, and I keep feeling good about it.
-And the reverse is the same for you, then let’s keep moving forward.
+If you keep showing up in a healthy, kind, and generous way, and I keep feeling good about it and you do too, let’s keep moving forward.
 But all this talk so soon, we need to really step back out of that.”

 You just need to be aware that this behavior could be part of the emotional manipulation game.

 Sure, it could really be true love at first sight.
 And it could be wonderful!
 And everything could work out perfectly.
-But stay observant note any red flags that come up.
+But stay observant, and note any red flags that come up.
 This will help you form a bigger picture so you know what you’re dealing with.

 The next behavior a child predator will do is: